 - Optimization of environmentally friendly products

-The objective of ecodesign is to design products, services and systems in such a way that the overall environmental impact is reduced at all stages of life.
-Fundamental to this is life cycle thinking, durability (including aesthetic longevity!), careful use of resources and the avoidance of pollutants and waste.
+The aim of ecodesign is to design products, services and systems in such a way that their overall environmental impact is reduced at all life stages.
+Life cycle thinking plays a fundamental role in this, as does the emphasis on longevity (including aesthetic longevity), careful use of resources and the avoidance of pollutants and waste.

-Ecodesign, therefore, does not only want to contribute to a relief of the environment on the material and technical side.
-It is essential to find new answers to individual values, life plans and cultural practices.
-The design process is complex and takes into account technical, aesthetic, economic, social and ecological aspects.
-Ecodesign, with its sustainable design approach, thinks ahead in terms of social, environmental and economic consequences.
-The aim is to minimize environmental impacts and to consider the social impact of material or immaterial designs.
+Ecodesign not only strives for material and technical relief for the environment, but also aims to find new answers to individual values, life plans and cultural practices.
+The design process takes into account a variety of aspects, including technical, aesthetic, economic, social and environmental aspects.
+With its sustainable design approach, ecodesign thinks ahead about social, economic and ecological consequences.
+It strives to minimize environmental impact and consider the societal impact of tangible or intangible designs.